poeticlama/PALTUS/content/docs/2025/PALTUS/week6.md

 ## Final deliverables

 ### Project overview
-PALTUS is an AI-powered self-learning platform designed to revolutionize personalized education.
+PALTUS is an AI-powered self-learning platform designed to change the way of personalized education.
 The platform addresses key challenges in modern e-learning by providing:

 - Adaptive Learning: AI-driven personalization that adjusts content and pace based on user choices and preferences.
 - Flexible Course Creation: Intuitive tools for educators and users to build, modify, and delete custom courses.